 Two Steps to Optimising Your Channel Strategy

-At the start of this section, we noted that the holy grail is to replicate a brick-and-mortar store's easy, personalised, consistent, and seamless shopping experience.
+At the start of this section, we noted that the holy grail is to replicate a brick-and-mortar store's easy, personalised, consistent, and pleasurable shopping experience.
 At this point, however, there's one more thing we need to add to the mix:

 The cost of delivering that customer service experience you, and your customers, are after.

 Considering both costs and customers' needs, you will be able to build a more profitable business.
 There are two steps to optimising your channel strategy: The first step is to do your assessment of the actual business value of your channels (see our four questions below).
 The second step is optimising your channel strategy to ensure you have the right people, processes, and tools in place.
-That way, you have a channel strategy you can scale.
+That way, you have a channel strategy you can scale!

 Step 1: Four Questions to Assess Channel Profitability

 How do you adequately assess channel profitability?
 Below, we've adapted Gartner's "Four Vs of Big Data" and applied it to customer service-assisted web store channels to help you in your assessment.
 Let's take a look at the four cornerstones: